Which TV providers offer multi-room?

 Will my second box be the same as my main box?

 It depends on which provider you're with and, with some providers, which box you choose as your second box.
 Different set-top boxes have different functions and storage capacities, so it's important to understand what you're signing up for.
-In the case of Virgin Media, BT and Sky Q, you will be provided with mini versions of your main box.
-Sky Stream and Sky Glass customers will be given a Sky puck to watch in a second room.
+In the case of Virgin Media and BT/EE and you will be provided with mini versions of your main box.
+Sky Stream and Sky Glass customers will be given a Sky Puck to watch in a second room.

 Can I record on a multi-room TV box?

-No. None of the multiroom TV boxes provided by Sky, Virgin Media or BT allow you to record programmes, although you can use them to watch programmes that have been recorded on your main box.
+No. None of the multiroom TV boxes provided by Sky, Virgin Media or BT/EE allow you to record programmes, although you can use them to watch programmes that have been recorded on your main box in the case of Virgin Media and BT/EE TV.